vssr0027/Password-Generator/README.md

 Made with with System.Random based on the following stack exchange post: https://stackoverflow.com/a/23728630

-Another good read on why this code is better suited than just using random: https://en.wikipedia.org/wiki/Pseudorandom_number_generator
+Another good read on why this code is better suited than the PRNG in random (not cryptographically secure) https://en.wikipedia.org/wiki/Pseudorandom_number_generator